Why Mercedes key work costs what it costs

 AMG-badged Mercedes follow the same EIS / FBS architecture as their non-AMG counterparts in most cases — a W205 C63 AMG uses the same FBS4 architecture as a base W205 C-class.
 The exception is the AMG GT (R190 / C190 platforms), which has its own electronic architecture and AKL behavior that has trended dealer-only since the 2018 model year.

-For day-to-day AMG-variant work (C63, E63, S63, GLE63, G63), expect the same independent-doable workflow as the base chassis, with pricing typically at the high end of the FBS4 range due to slower production volume of AMG keys + parts.
+For day-to-day AMG-variant work (C63, E63, S63, GLE63, G63), expect the same workflow as the base chassis of the same FBS generation, with pricing at the high end of the range due to slower production volume of AMG keys and parts.
+The FBS3/FBS4 boundary governs an AMG exactly as it governs the standard car.

 Common Mercedes "key" problems that aren't key problems